zafor158/zafor158/README.md

 - 🔭 I’m currently working as a **Research Assistant**  under the mentorship of Dr. Abdullahi Chowdhury at Chowdhury AI and Cybersecurity Research Lab ABN 32107818005,Adelaide.

+-  I am currently working at Mondaysys as an AI Engineer.

 - 🌱 I’m currently learning **AI,Big Data analysis and Research**

 - 💬 Ask me about **Machine Leaning,Deep Learning and NLP**